 Cons: Their weight makes them difficult for some people to use (get the 9.4 inch, not the 11 inch if this is an issue for you).
 They're also pretty expensive, although their cost-per-year-of-use is low.

-Buy if: If you want the very best clad stainless available, this is the pan for you.
-It's heating properties are as good as pure copper, its durability is unsurpassed, and it's heavy enough to double as a cast iron skillet.
+Buy if: If you want the very best clad stainless available, this is the frying pan for you.
+It's heating properties are as good as pure copper, its durability is unsurpassed, and it's heavy enough to double as a cast iron frying pan.
 It's a little heavy, though, so if that's an issue, we suggest that you don't go bigger than the 9.4 inch, as you may find it cumbersome.

 Buy the demeyere proline skillet on amazon:

 Buy the demeyere proline skillet at sur la table:

 Top-Notch: All-Clad D3